bengarrett/retrotxtgo/docs/README.md

 ## Features

-- Print legacy codepage encoded texts in a modern terminal.
+- Print legacy code page encoded texts in a modern terminal.
 - Print or export the details of the text files.
 - Print or export the [SAUCE metadata](https://www.acid.org/info/sauce/sauce.htm) of a file.
 - Transform legacy encoded texts and text art into UTF-8 documents for use on the web or with modern systems.
-- Lookup and print codepage character tables for dozens of encodings.
+- Lookup and print code page character tables for dozens of encodings.
-- Support for ISO, PC-DOS/Windows codepages plus IBM EBCDIC, Macintosh, and ShiftJIS.
+- Support for ISO, PC-DOS/Windows code pages plus IBM EBCDIC, Macintosh, and ShiftJIS.
 - Use io redirection with piping support.

 ---